UtkarshVerma/dwmblocks-async/README.md

 ### Signalling changes
 Most statusbars constantly rerun all scripts every few seconds.
 This is an option here, but a superior choice is to give your block a signal through which you can indicate it to update on relevant event, rather than have it rerun idly.

-For example, the volume block has the update signal 5 by default:

-Command|Effect
--|-
-`pkill -RTMIN+5 dwmblocks`|Update block
-`kill -39 $(pidof dwmblocks)`|Update, but faster.
-Add 34 to your signal number!
-`pkill -SIGUSR1 dwmblocks`|Refresh all blocks
-`kill -10 $(pidof dwmblocks)`|Refresh, but faster

-My volume block *never* updates on its own.
-Instead, I use the 2nd command alongside my volume shortcuts in `dwm` to only update it when relevant.
+For example, the volume block has the update signal `5` by default.
+I run `kill -39 $(pidof dwmblocks)` alongside my volume shortcuts in `dwm` to only update it when relevant.
+Just add `34` to your signal number!
+You could also run `pkill -RTMIN+5 dwmblocks`, but it's slower.

+To refresh all the blocks, run `kill -10 $(pidof dwmblocks)` or `pkill -SIGUSR1 dwmblocks`.

 > All blocks must have different signal numbers!